 This dispels the concern many people have that the most expensive keywords will end up taking a lion’s share of all searches on Google.
 Even the top 10 million keywords account for less than 50% of all searches, while 25% of all search volume happens outside the top 100 million keywords, according to the Google search word statistics.

 This shows the importance of long-tail keywords.
 Long-tail keywords are generally used by searchers who know exactly what they’re looking for, as reflected in the specificity of the query.
-Thus, if your SEO strategy doesn’t target these terms, you’re missing out on half of your potential leads.
+Thus, if your content marketing team doesn’t target these terms, you’re missing out on half of your potential leads.
 These keywords are also easier to rank for, making it all the more important to not ignore them.

 Interestingly, before 2006, two other dates in September were celebrated as Google’s birthday.
 Nevertheless, neither of these dates is when the company was actually incorporated, which was on September 4, 1998.
 The most widely cited reason for celebrating it on September 27 is that Google’s first birthday Doodle was published on that day in 2002.